-BTU receives a premium for those options it sells and creates an obligation to honor the contract terms if those options are exercised by the purchasing counterparty.
 Fuel swap contracts represent a financial obligation to buy or sell the underlying settlement point price.
 If held to expiration, as is BTU's policy, the financial difference determined by mark-to-market valuation must be settled on a cash basis.

 Credit Risk - BTU's hedging derivative instruments generate exposure to a certain amount of risk that could give rise to financial loss.
 Since current hedges have a net liability position, BTU is not exposed to counterparty credit risk.
-However, it is BTU's policy to require full collateralization of the fair value of derivative instruments in assets positions should the counterparty's credit ratings fall below investment grade.
+However, it is BTU's policy to require full collateralization of the fair value of derivative instruments in asset positions should the counterparty's credit ratings fall below investment grade.

 Basis Risk - BTU is exposed to basis risk because the expected gas purchases being hedged will settle based on a pricing point (HSC) different than the pricing point of the hedge transactions (NYMEX).
-For September 2013, prompt month prices were \$3.567/MMBtu and \$3.626/MMBtu, for NYMEX and HSC, respectively.
+For September 2014, prompt month prices were \$3.957/MMBtu and \$3.922/MMBtu, for NYMEX and HSC, respectively.

 Termination Risk - Exposure to termination risk occurs because BTU or its counterparties may terminate a derivative instrument if the other party fails to perform under the terms of the contract.
-BTU's fuel hedges are exchange-traded instruments, and consequently, termination risk is mitigated by the rules and guidelines established by NYMEX, which is governed by the Commodity Futures Trade Commission.
+BTU's fuel hedges are exchange-traded instruments, and consequently, termination risk is mitigated by rules established by NYMEX, which is governed by the Commodity Futures Trade Commission.